zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/notifications-and-requests/user-guide/mentioning-users.md

 ![Mentioned users are linked to their user profile page.](./mentioning-users/images/02.png)

-Mentioned users receive a notification and an email informing them that they've been mentioned.
+Mentioned users receive a site notification and an email informing them that they've been mentioned.

 ![Mentioned users receive a notification whenever they are mentioned.](./mentioning-users/images/03.png)